PaulieGlot/lipu-sewi/README.md

 For security reasons we will not be accepting pull requests outside of a few trusted individuals within the group.
 All other pull requests will be closed and deleted.

+# I'm just looking to read...
+No problem!
+All chapter files and the fulltext file are in the directory `/bible/`.
+Also check out <a href="https://www.tengg-online.at/blog/">jan Pilipu's blog</a>, where you can find additional commentary and notes on the translation process.

 # Our method
 Members of our team are classed into roles: